remy/remysharp.com/public/blog/repairing-a-pokemon-mini.md

 - TP1 is a test point for the A button
 - However, the TP1 has more vias to reach the A button than the A button needs to reach the CPU (which is obviously more important)

+## EEPROM

+The read and write data lines have vias just under the negative terminal so if there's corrosion in these vias, games won't save.
+You'll need a cart that reads and writes to the EEPROM, Pokémon Party Mini is a good test case.

+If the mini can't talk to the EEPROM, you'll should a visual error on the LCD saying firstly that the EEPROM is full and then later with an error that reads "EEPROM".
+The clock should also fail to be set.